 If you’ve got a photo booth, give your guests a hint of what’s to come by giving out chocolate moustaches as wedding favours.

 Jars of honey allow you to use wording like ‘Meant to Bee’.
-If that’s not enough to convince, perhaps how cute these lace-trimmed honey jars are will?
+If that’s not enough to convince, perhaps how cute these rustic honey jars are will?

 Meringues taste amazing and they look pretty too.
 We love these individual ‘meringue kiss’ favours from The Meringue Girls – their flavours include gin & tonic, lemon sherbet, chocolate and coconut.
 Favours are £2 each and can have an edible disc added with your initials or even a photo of you both!